shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 ![head_gif](assets/progression.gif "StyleGAN2 generated image training progression")

 ## The Problem
 Accurate brain images are highly valued in such industries as healthcare and in scientific research.
 However, due to the threat of compromising patient privacy, generating highly realistic brain images offers a promising alternative.
-However, StyleGAN2 generated images can be used without compromising privacy, and can also allow for data augmentation as well as more advanced anomaly detection.
+StyleGAN2 generated images can be used without compromising privacy, and can also allow for data augmentation as well as more advanced anomaly detection.
 They are also cost effective, and have an architechture well suited to the modelling and generative problem at hand.
 The 2D image slices of the brains that need to be generated need to be of sufficiently high quality, and the StyleGAN2 model is one of the best models for high quality image generation, as compared with other models such as DCGAN and VQVAE.
 This is achieved using the style vector, which controls the styles and features of the generated images.
 This is particularly important with regards to brain image generation, where capturing specific features which correspond to features of the brain is especially important.

 ## Objective
 The objective is to create a generative model of the ADNI brain data set using a StyleGAN2